KianEbtekari0/Movies/README.md

 # Movies🍿
-Find your movie in the moves app
+Find your movie in the movies app

 ## Description
 Movies project created with reactjs